Skip to main content

 If resolution of your concerns cannot be reached, you have the right to submit a formal grievance.

-To file a formal grievance, you may submit your complaint to NWF Health Network Office Manager, Angie Nichols or Kristi Lock in person, through e-mail, mail or telephone.
-The Office Manager will respond to your complaint as quickly as possible.
+To file a formal grievance, you may submit your complaint to NWF Health Network’s Client Relations Coordinator, Connie Lyda, via the email or telephone number below.
+The Client Relations Coordinator will respond to your complaint as quickly as possible.

 There shall be no retaliation against any individual or person served, or employee for having filed or assisted in the filing of a complaint/grievance, or for investigation or acting on a complaint/grievance.
 Any employee who becomes aware of any such retaliatory action shall immediately report it to the COO and CEO.